Soft Opening: HEARTACHE

 Flagged by several publications as one of ‘the’ exhibitions to visit in the New Year, and situated a mere two-minute walk from the Paradise Row Studio, it would have been madness for the #ParadiseRowCurates team to not check out the Bethnal Green venue of Anata Ingarden’s new exhibition ‘HEARTACHE.’
 With the other venue for the exhibition in Piccadilly Circus, this imagining is a two-pronged feast for the mind.
 An alumnus of the Beaux Ecole des Beaux-Arts de Paris, she has exhibited her ground-breaking structure in France, Poland, Spain, and now East London.

 It’s always a magical experience visiting an installation at night, especially if that space is filled with art that seems to breathe, like Ingarden’s.
-Absolutely freezing from the January cold, I decided to visit after work; and the venue was very unassuming, to say the least.
+We decided to visit after work; to an unassuming venue.
 It was inside a typical white brickwork which you had to ring the bell to enter.
-I don’t know whether this was an effort to add to the exclusivity of the event, or whether we arrived past closing time, either way, we were made to feel extremely welcome by the person running the event, who kindly let us in and guided us up the stairs to Ingarden’s imaginings.
+Was this was an effort to add to the exclusivity of the event, or did we arrive past closing time, either way, we were made to feel extremely welcome by the person running the event, who kindly let us in and guided us up the stairs to Ingarden’s imaginings.

 “Never has a tiny room felt so crowded and alive with only three installations.”